Part 1 – An Overview & Effects on Performance

 In part 1, we outlined all of the “players” that need to be looked at to determine what type of stretching might be good and when.

 In part 2, we start diving into the neural players.
 Everything from how motor neurons ability to communicate with muscle is altered; to how the brain’s perception might be shifted.
 Unfortunately (or fortunately, depending how much of a nerd you are), there’s just too much neuroscience to fit it all in one video, so we’ve saved the autonomic nervous system for part 3.

 Stay tuned.
-There’s a lot more to come.
+There’s more to come!